openUC2/UC2-Software-GIT/GUI/RASPBERRY_PI/README.md

     $ logout
     (login as your new <your-uc2name>-User and, after connecting to internet, test:)
     $ sudo apt-get update
-    (if it works, lock the root-account for safety)
+    (if it works, lock the root-account for safety, if it doesn't work and the file is still locked:)
     $ sudo passwd -l root
     $ sudo apt-get upgrade
     $ sudo reboot now